Aryan

 in the streets and in abandoned buildings.

-During the later half of the 2nd
+the later half of the 2nd millennium BCE, most of the post-urban

-were abandoned altogether.
-Subsequent material culture was typically
+Late Harappan settlements were abandoned altogether.
+Subsequent

-characterised by temporary occupation, "the campsites of
+material culture was typically characterised by temporary occupation,

-which used "crude handmade pottery."
-However, there
+pastoralist" and which used "crude handmade pottery."

-Pradesh, primarily small rural settlements.
+western Uttar Pradesh, primarily small rural settlements.

 Aryan